 External auditors will possibly spend extra time on high-value items and will likely spend extra time counting them in inventory, ensuring that they are valued correctly and tracing them into the report for valuation that carries forward into the inventory balance in the general ledger.

 If there is any error trend in previous years of specific inventory items, they will be more likely to test items again.

 A risk of inventory in transit from one storage location to another at the time of the physical count can be calculated.
-Auditors testing it by reviewing your transfer documentation.
+Auditors test it by reviewing your transfer documentation.

 The valuation is comprised of goods when the product is ready to be sold so an auditor can immediately value the inventory for the current accounting period.
 This inventory is tested by auditors to ensure financial statements are accurate

-An auditor applies the overhead cost analysis to the inventory valuation, the auditors will also verify that you are consistently using the same general ledger accounts as the source for you overhead costs, whether overhead includes any abnormal costs and the test the validity and consistency of the method used to apply overhead costs of inventory.
+An auditor applies the overhead cost analysis to the inventory valuation, the auditors will also verify that you are consistently using the same general ledger accounts as the source for your overhead costs, whether overhead includes any abnormal costs, and test the validity and consistency of the method used to apply overhead costs of inventory.

 The allowances mentioned in the inventory will determine whether the amounts you have recorded as allowances for obsolete inventory or scrap are adequate, based on your procedures.
 If you do not have such allowances, they may require you to create them.